ivmai/bdwgc/docs/environment.md

 then, used to affect its operation.

 `GC_INITIAL_HEAP_SIZE=<bytes>` - Sets initial heap size, in bytes.
 May speed up process start-up.
-Optionally, may be specified with a multiplier ('k', 'M' or 'G') suffix.
+Optionally, may be specified with a multiplier ("k", "M" or "G") suffix.

 `GC_MAXIMUM_HEAP_SIZE=<bytes>` - Sets maximum heap size, in bytes.
 Optionally, may be specified with a multiplier suffix.